visgl/loaders.gl/docs/upgrade-guide.md

 **@loaders.gl/gltf**

-GLTFScenegraph is updated to provide modifying capabilities.
+- `GLTFScenegraph` is updated to provide modifying capabilities.
 Signatures of some methods have been changed to use named parameters (rather than positional parameters).
+- The deprecated `GLBBuilder` class and `encodeGLTFSync` functions have now been removed.

 **@loaders.gl/basis**